Director of Baseball and Head Coach – Bucks AA – Garrett Schultz

 His playing experience includes: Thornton Community College and University of Illinois-Chicago, where he earned a Bachelor’s Degree in Finance in 1979.
 He went on to play professionally in the Padres, Orioles, and Brewers organizations, making it as high as AAA.

 “Dan is well-known in our local baseball community, and really focuses on catching and throwing the baseball properly.
-He loves developing players, and I expect that he’ll continue doing a great job.,” said Coach Schultz.
+He does a great job developing players, and is an asset to our program” said Coach Schultz.

 Coach Purpura currently owns and operates Rising Starz Sports Academy, which is dedicated to the development of young athletes.